slerman12/XRDs/README.md

 #

-> &#9432; Depending on your CUDA version, you may need to redundantly install Pytorch with CUDA from [pytorch.org/get-started](https://pytorch.org/get-started/locally/) after activating your Conda environment.
+> &#9432; Depending on your CUDA version, you may need to redundantly uninstall and reinstall Pytorch with CUDA from [pytorch.org/get-started](https://pytorch.org/get-started/locally/) after activating your Conda environment.
+For example, for CUDA 11.6:
->
-> For example, for CUDA 11.6:
 > ```console
 > pip uninstall torch torchvision torchaudio
 > pip install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu116